polyrainbow/neno/README.md

 ## What is NENO?

-NENO is a powerful note-taking app that helps you create your personal knowledge graph.
+NENO is a powerful note-taking app that helps you manage your personal knowledge garden.
 With NENO, your data belongs to you and you decide where it is stored: On your device or on a cloud storage of your choice.

 ## Screenshots